June 12, 2018

 “Annual conversations about past accomplishments are not sufficient to motivate performance, support development and identify top performers,” says Jessica Knight, research director at Gartner.
 “Effective performance feedback looks backward and forward, and is provided on an ongoing basis throughout the year.”

-Research by CEB, now Gartner, shows organizations that make performance reviews forward-looking, not backward-looking, can expect to improve employee performance by as much as 13%.
+Gartner research shows that organizations that make performance reviews forward-looking, not backward-looking, can expect to improve employee performance by as much as 13%.
 Those that provide ongoing, not episodic, feedback could get a boost of as much as 12%.
 The third key plank of performance management is peer feedback, which can enhance performance by as much as 14%.

 Although managers and employees obviously need to recognize and acknowledge past accomplishments, it’s also important to look forward so employees get a holistic sense of their performance — and the opportunities available to them — given how the organization is evolving.